ericwbailey/ericwbailey.website/source/writing/what-they-dont-tell-you-when-you-translate-your-app.md

 The other thing to keep in mind is translation and localization aren’t a one-and-done affair.
 You’ll need resources to stay on top of maintenance as your content inevitably updates.

-## You’ll need to translate/localize more than you think you will
+## You’ll need to translate / localize more than you think you will

 If you do user testing ([and you should](https://abookapart.com/products/just-enough-research)), you’ll also need to translate or localize your user tests.
 If the user tests are moderated, your scripts will also need to be translated or localized.
 If nobody at your organization speaks the language(s) you are testing, you’ll also need to have someone translate the recordings, and potentially the synthesis.